abao929/DAMB./data-deliverable-report.md

 ## Step 1

 1. We first queried Spotify's API to determine what genres of songs Spotify defines, and then selected 15 genres that we felt were distinct and popular enough to classify.
 We searched Spotify for Spotify-generated and user-generated playlists pertaining to a specific genre (e.g. a pop music playlist or a metal music playlist), and saved the Spotify ids of these playlists.
-We then made requests to Spotify's API to get the songs of the playlist, and then for each song we extracted the url of the song's album cover.
-We then downloaded the album cover at this url and placed it in a directory corresponding to the genre of the playlist.
-In addition, we saved metadata relating to each cover that we collected, such as the name of the album and the name of the artist(s) in a csv file for each genre.
+We then made requests to Spotify's API to get the songs of the playlist, and then for each song we extracted numerous Spotify API features, such as whether the song contains explicit language or whether the song is suitable for dancing.
+In addition, we downloaded the album cover of each song and identified the dominant hue, saturation, and value of the image.

 2. Our data partially consists of user-created playlists, so part of our data relies on the classifications of Spotify users.
 However, we believe that these classifications are reputable, because 1) we selected highly popular playlists, so the playlists we selected have the backing of many users on the site who approve of the song choices and 2) the classification of genres as a whole has a lot to do with how listeners recognize specific  traits in a song, and so user-generated playlists satisfy our goal of classifying genres.